microsoft/vscode-docs/docs/remote/containers.md

 ---
 # Developing inside a Container

 The **Visual Studio Code Remote - Containers** extension lets you use a [Docker container](https://docker.com) as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of VS Code's full feature set.
-A [`devcontainer.json` file](#devcontainerjson) in your project tells VS Code how to access (or create) a **development container** with a well-defined tool and runtime stack.
-This container may be used to actually run an application or be focused exclusively on sandboxing tools, libraries, runtimes, or other utilities that need to be run against a codebase.
+A [`devcontainer.json` file](#creating-a-devcontainerjson-file) in your project tells VS Code how to access (or create) a **development container** with a well-defined tool and runtime stack.
+This container can be used to run an application or to sandbox tools, libraries, or runtimes needed for working with a codebase.

 Workspace files are mounted from the local file system or copied or cloned into the container.
-Extensions are installed and run inside the container where they have full access to the tools, platform, and file system.
-This means that you can seamlessly switch your entire development environment by just connecting to a different container.
+Extensions are installed and run inside the container, where they have full access to the tools, platform, and file system.
+This means that you can seamlessly switch your entire development environment just by connecting to a different container.

 ![Container Architecture](images/containers/architecture-containers.png)